sumukus/gcitCert/README.md

 npm i

 ```
+### Edit the files inside smartcontract directory
+You have to edit the gcitCert.sol file.
++ Inside the gcitCert.sol file replace the address in addgcitCert method with one of your MetaMask wallet account address from testnet(Sepolia)

 ## Create .env file
 Create the .env file in the root directory and add the following lines
 SMART_CONTRACT_ADDRESS=Your smart contract address